bonddim/azure-devops-extension-argocd-cli/README.md

-# Argo CD Task For Azure DevOps Pipelines
+# Argo CD CLI Installer Task for Azure DevOps

 This extension installs the [Argo CD CLI](https://argo-cd.readthedocs.io/en/stable/) on an Azure DevOps agent.
 It automates the installation process and configures the environment for seamless integration with your pipeline.